IAmSuyogJadhav/PointGraphNet/README.md

 pip install cupy
 ```
 I used cupy==11.5.0 for this project.
 Additionally, you may also need to install the relevant CUDA libraries for your GPU.

+## Dataset
+The training as well as the test dataset can be downloaded from [here](https://cloud.suyogjadhav.com/index.php/s/LJ6DseSJySwdKYn).
+Both the datasets are in `.parquet` format and are ready to use for training and testing.